ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • CADASIL is the most common small vessel disease caused by mutations involving a single gene

-• inherited in an autosomal-dominant fashion
+• CADASIL is inherited in an autosomal-dominant (AD) manner

 Clinical presentation

-• decreased psychomotor speed with impaired executive function
+• impaired psychomotor speed and executive function

-• cognitive impairment leading to progressive dementia and disability
+• progressive cognitive impairment leading to dementia and disability

-• paresis, ataxia
+• ataxia

 • pseudobulbar syndrome